Key Takeaways

 Loss of Friction

-When the rain first starts, it mixes with these substances and creates a greasy, slippery film on the road.
+When the rain first starts, it mixes with these substances and creates a very slick coating on the road.
 This mixture almost acts like a thin layer of lubricant and drastically reduces the friction between the tires and the road.
-Lack of traction means tires have less grip.
+Lack of traction means tires have less grip, making it even more dangerous to use cruise control as it can prevent quick manual adjustments.
 It can easily result in skidding, especially when you apply brakes or make sharp turns.

 Hydroplaning Risks